docker/docs/desktop/use-desktop/container.md

 - Select **Inspect** to view low-level information about the container.
 You can see the local path, version number of the image, SHA-256, port mapping, and other details.

-- Select **Files** to explore all the files in your running or stopped containers.
+- Select **Files** to explore the filesystem of running or stopped containers.
 You can also:
     - See which files have been recently added, modified, or deleted
     - Edit a file straight from the built-in editor
     - Drag and drop files and folders between the host and the container